grafana/grafana/docs/sources/administration/feature-management/index.md

 ## Manage feature toggles

-In the Administration page, the Feature Management section enables administrators to see and switch the various features active in their Grafana environment.
-Based on the development stage of the feature, we establish specific options for visibility and customization.
+In the Administration page, the **Feature Management** section enables administrators to see and edit the various features active in their Grafana environment.
+There are different options for visibility and customization depending on the development stage of the feature

 | Stage                | Visibility | Editable |
 | -------------------- | ---------- | -------- |